-In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the audit of Shree Minerals Limited for the year ended 30 June 2015, I declare that, to the best of my knowledge and belief, there have been:
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Shree Minerals Limited.

+As Audit Director for the audit of the financial statements of Shree Minerals Limited for the year ended 30 June 2016, I declare that to the best of my knowledge and belief, there have been no contraventions of:

-- a no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b no contraventions of any applicable code of professional conduct in relation to the audit.
+- (i) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.